gobeyondidentity/developer-docs/docs/integration-guides/drupal.md

 ### Configure the module

-You'll use Generic OAuth 2.0 to configure the module.
-After you've enabled the module, you'll add the required values from your application you created in the Beyond Identity Admin Console.
+After you've installed and enabled the module, you'll add the required values from your application you created in the Beyond Identity Admin Console.

 1. Log into you Drupal admin console.